Initial Coin Offering (ICO) Explained [2023]

 ICO investors generally hope that a token appreciates in value, but the reason for that can vary.
 ICOs have been held for all kinds of tokens, from currencies to gas tokens to utility tokens and the aforementioned governance tokens.

 Investing in cryptocurrency does have advantages compared to instruments like stocks, however.
 While risky, the main plus point in crypto’s corner is decentralization and blockchain immutability.
-However, stocks even to the extent that the law of supply and demand ceases to function.
+However, stocks can be manipulated even to the extent that the law of supply and demand ceases to function.

 Future of Initial Coin Offering